Loosening the Stuck Places

 Take a moment just to relax.
 Pay attention to your body.
 See what comes there when you ask, "How is my life going?
 What is the main thing for me right now?"
 Sense within your body and let the answers come slowly.

 Then, ask what else you feel.
-Wait again, and sense.
-Usually there are several things happening in our emotional world at one time.
-Write down all that you sense in your body, such as, "I also feel tension in my throat, "flutteriness" in my heart, and upset in my stomach."
+Wait again...and sense.
+Usually there are several things happening in your emotional world at one time.
+Write down all that you sense in your body, such as, "I also feel tension in my throat, "flutteriness" in my heart and upset in my stomach."

 2. Felt Sense

-Select one discomfort or problem to focus on from what came.
+Select one discomfort or problem to focus on from those that arose.
 Do not go inside of your problem.
 Stand back from it and witness it in a friendly way.

 There will be many parts to that one thing you are thinking about – too many to sort out cognitively.
 But you can feel all of these things together on a "felt sense" level.